How Much Does a Website Builder Cost? Total Cost of Ownership

 Here are the most common reasons:

 • Higher traffic means upgrading hosting or bandwidth limits.
+Our comprehensive guide compares website builders and hosting in more detail.

 • More products require advanced e-commerce or inventory tools.